slaweet/codecov-interview/README.md

 All work should be performed in the `frontend` folder.
 You're free to edit the `frontend/package.json` file to add and additional node packages you may need.

+To add packages / access the CLI for the vue application, you can run:

+`docker exec -ti codecov-interview_frontend_1 sh`

+in a terminal to get dropped into the running container's `/app` directory.
+From here you'll have access to npm, etc.

 ## Handy References and Tips
 Below are some references and tips that can help make your exercise successful.